 Keeper Holmes starting suffering from neuritis around 1920, and there were many nights when Grace had to haul the oil up the lighthouse stairs.
 Fortunately, she was well accustomed to lighthouse life by this point, being the daughter and granddaughter of lighthouse keepers.
 Keeper Holmes passed away of apoplexy on October 13, 1926, at the age of sixty-four, and Grace was appointed keeper in his place.
 As the light had been electrified in 1924, the keeper’s workload was much easier.
 Grace served as keeper until the light was automated in 1928, but she continued to keep a watchful eye on the light, as her new residence was located next door.

-Carl Rosenfield, of Carl's Chop House fame, purchased the dwelling portion of Port Sanilac Lighthouse for $4,000 in 1928, four years before opening his popular Detroit restaurant.
-The tower, which still contains its Fresnel lens, was sold to the Rosenfield family in the 1990s, though the Coast Guard is still responsible for the light.
+Carl Rosenfield, of Carl’s Chop House fame, purchased the dwelling portion of Port Sanilac Lighthouse for $4,000 in 1928, four years before opening his popular Detroit restaurant.
+The tower, which still contains its Fresnel lens, was sold to the Rosenfield family in 2000, though the Coast Guard is still responsible for the light.
 The light station was added to the National Register of Historic Places in 1984.

 In 2012, the Rosenfield family placed Port Sanilac Lighthouse, along with a three-bedroom guest cottage, on the market for $1.599 million.
 The keeper’s dwelling, which was thoroughly renovated in the mid-1990s, now features three nautical-themed bedrooms, one full bathroom, a half bath, a kitchen, living room, dining room, and a Florida room added in the 1940s with a wall of windows facing the lake.
 The historic brick oil house, wooden outhouse, and well also remain on the property.
 The lighthouse, without the guest house, was still on the market in 2013 with a sale price of $999,800.

 Head Keepers: Richard W. Morris (1886 – 1893), William H. Holmes (1893 – 1926), Grace Holmes (1926 – 1928).